addisonElliott/SCIC/README.md

 # Synthesis

-After running a RTL simulation to verify the functionality of the project (TODO: Link to results here), the next step is to synthesize the design using the *RTL Compiler* (rc).
+After running a RTL simulation to verify the functionality of the project ([Click here](#RTL-Simulation)), the next step is to synthesize the design using the *RTL Compiler* (rc).
 Synthesizing the design, in this context, means to take Verilog and turn it into a purely structural design in terms of the standard cells available to the process (e.g. AOI22, NAND22, NOR22, inverter, D flip-flop).
 If the Verilog code is already purely structural, then the synthesize tool will not be able to optimize the design much.

 Additionally, the synthesize step will also calculate the worst case timing path, total consumed area for each Verilog module instance, total consumed power for each Verilog module instance and much more.
 This is the point in the design where you can analyze the design and see if the area, power, timing meets your requirements.